jbs4bmx/SpecialSlots/README.md

 Pros:
   * Special Slots can hold anything.
   * Special Slots can be used to hold containers so you can hold even more items.
   * Special Slots retain everything after death.
+(See 'Cons' section for the one exception.)

 Cons:
   * Special Slots cannot hold stacks of objects such as Ammo unless they are in a container.